madprops/gifmaker/README.md

 This gives some spacing around the text.

 This also sets the margin for `left`, `right`, `top`, and `bottom`.

----

-> **baseline** (Type: flag | Default: False)

-Use this to add the baseline to the background rectangle's height.

-The baseline is the room reserved for letters that have descenders, like the bottom half of `y`.

-If you enable it the rectangle will cover all possible letters.

----

 > **randomlist** (Type: str | Default: Empty)